DZakh/rescript-rest/README.md

 > ⚠️ **rescript-rest** relies on **rescript-schema** which uses `eval` for parsing.
 It's usually fine but might not work in some environments like Cloudflare Workers or third-party scripts used on pages with the [script-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) header.

-## Tutorials

-- Building and consuming REST API in ReScript with rescript-rest and Fastify ([YouTube](https://youtu.be/37FY6a-zY20?si=72zT8Gecs5vmDPlD))

 ## Super Simple Example

-Easily define your API contract somewhere shared, for example, `Contract.res`:
+Define your API contract somewhere shared, for example, `Contract.res`:

 ```rescript
 let getPosts = Rest.route(() => {